 7. Where do you see yourself in the next 5 years?

-The purpose of this question is two-fold: to see if the candidate is a good fit for the position in the long-term, and to gauge their planning and how much they’ve thought their future.
+The purpose of this common interview question is two-fold.
+Firstly, see if the candidate is a good fit for the position in the long-term.
+Secondly, to gauge their planning and how much they’ve thought their future.

 Red flags: If they don’t have an answer, or if their answer ultimately shows that the job doesn’t fit into their long-term plans.

 Bonus points: Motivation.
 The goal is to hire someone that will grow with your business and remain valuable over time.
 If their answer proves they’re on the same page, they get extra kudos.